 Can’t you just mow it down instead of burning?

 While mowing does help, it’s not quite as effective as a burn.
 Also, mowing more than an acre or two takes a lot more effort than a burn.

 Is the fire dangerous?

 All fire is dangerous.
 We recognize this danger and conduct our burns in the safest manner possible.
 Our crewmembers have a healthy respect for fire, and it is treated as a tool used to accomplish specific ecological goals.
 Every burn crew leader is an Illinois Certified Prescribed Burn Manager and all our crewmembers have had National Wildfire Coordinating Group firefighting courses.
 We have more Illinois Certified Prescribed Burn Managers than any other restoration company in Illinois.
 If you see fire being applied by our crews near your residence or place of business, know that we have contacted the fire department beforehand and that they are ready to assist very quickly in the event that they are needed.
-We don’t conduct burns on days when the flames would move too quickly for someone to simply walk away from them (even though they might look scary, on most days you could crawl faster than the flames move).
+We generally don’t conduct burns on days when the flames would move more quickly than a person walking.
+Even though the flames might look scary, on most days you could crawl faster than the flames are moving.
 When we are conducting a controlled burn, we have taken great pains to ensure that it has been permitted and approved by the proper regulatory agencies, as well as conducted in the safest manner possible.